Cosmetic banding on knots and links: Cosmetic banding on the knot and its generalization

 The knot $\bar{K}$ admits a pair of cosmetic Dehn surgeries, one of which is the trivial surgery ($1/0$-surgery) yielding $\bar{M}$, and the other is the $3$-surgery yielding the mirror image of $\bar{M}$.
 By using the Montesinos trick, the corresponding knot $K$ in $S^3$ is shown in Figure \ref{fig:pentagonal}, and the knot $K$ admits a cosmetic banding in the same way as for the knot $9_{27}$.
 Also we can use \textit{SnapPy}, which is developed for studying the geometry and topology of 3-manifolds, to check that they are mutually homeomorphic orientation-reversingly.

 By using the computer program \emph{hikmot} developed in \cite{hikmot}, one can certify the manifold $\bar{M}$ is hyperbolic.
 The program utilizes interval arithmetics to solve the gluing equations, and can rigorously give a certification that a given manifold is hyperbolic.
-We include the data of the triangulation of $\bar{M}$ which we used in Appendix A.

 We next consider the complement $\bar{M} \setminus \bar{K}$ of the knot $\bar{K}$ in $\bar{M}$.
 Again one can certify the manifold $\bar{M} \setminus \bar{K}$ is hyperbolic by using the computer program \emph{hikmot}.